Digital transformation in healthcare: past, present, and future

 Demand for new service delivery methods

-The healthcare industry is in the midst of a digital transformation, as patients and providers alike are increasingly using digital tools and services.
-This shift is driven by a number of factors, including the need for more convenient, accessible, and personalized care.
-As a result, there is a growing demand for new service delivery methods, such as digital health services, that can provide a better patient experience.
+The healthcare industry is undergoing digital transformation as patients and providers increasingly use digital tools and services.
+This shift is driven by the need for more convenient, accessible, and personalized care, resulting in a growing demand for new service delivery methods like digital health services that enhance the patient experience.

-The use of digital health services is on the rise, as they offer a number of advantages over traditional care models.
-They are often more convenient and accessible, and can be tailored to the individual needs of each patient.
-In addition, digital health services can help to improve patient outcomes by providing real-time data and feedback.
+Digital health services are rising due to their advantages over traditional care models.
+They are often more convenient and accessible, tailored to individual patient needs, and can improve outcomes by providing real-time data and feedback.

-As the healthcare industry continues to evolve, digital health services will play an increasingly important role in meeting the needs of patients and providers.
+As the healthcare industry evolves, digital health services will play an increasingly important role in meeting the needs of patients and providers.

 Resistance to Organizational Change Management (OCM)

 Many healthcare professionals are reluctant to embrace new ways of working, preferring the familiar comfort of the status quo.
-This resistance can have a number of negative consequences, including delayed implementation of new systems, frustration among staff, and increased costs.
+This resistance can lead to delayed implementation of new systems, staff frustration, and increased costs.

-To overcome this resistance, it is essential to understand the reasons behind it.
-Only then can steps be taken to address the concerns of those who are resistant to change management programs.
-With a clear understanding of the benefits of digital transformation, healthcare organizations can finally start to realize its potential.
+To overcome this resistance, it is essential to understand its reasons.
+Only then can steps be taken to address the concerns of those resistant to change management programs.
+With a clear understanding of digital transformation benefits, healthcare organizations can finally start realizing its potential.

 Difficult and complex processes that span multiple systems

-Despite these challenges, the healthcare industry is making progress when it comes to digital transformation.
+Despite these challenges, the healthcare industry is progressing in digital transformation.
 With the right strategy and approach, digital transformation in healthcare is achievable.

 Need for cooperative competition

-Digital transformation in the healthcare industry has led to increased competition among healthcare providers, as they strive to offer the best possible care to their patients.
-However, while competition can be healthy, it can also lead to unsustainable cost increases and negative outcomes for patients.
-Cooperative competition, on the other hand, is a win-win model that can help healthcare providers improve quality and access while reducing costs.
+Digital transformation in healthcare has increased competition among providers striving to offer the best care.
+While competition can be healthy, it can also lead to unsustainable cost increases and negative patient outcomes.
+Cooperative competition, however, is a win-win model that can help improve quality and access while reducing costs.

-In cooperative competition, providers work together to identify best practices and share resources.
-This allows them to focus on providing high-quality care, rather than on competing with each other.
-As the healthcare industry continues to digitalize, cooperative competition will become increasingly important in ensuring that quality care is accessible and affordable for all.
+In cooperative competition, providers collaborate to identify best practices and share resources, focusing on high-quality care rather than competing.
+As the healthcare industry digitalizes, cooperative competition will become increasingly important in ensuring quality care is accessible and affordable for all.

 Low employee engagement and satisfaction

-The employee experience is heavily neglected.
-With the advent of new technologies, healthcare organizations are expecting employees to be more digital savvy and comfortable with using new tools and systems.
-This can be a challenge for employees who are not used to working in a digital environment.
+The employee experience is often neglected.
+With new technologies, healthcare organizations expect employees to be more digitally savvy and comfortable with new tools and systems.
+This can be challenging for those not used to a digital environment.

-In addition, the healthcare industry is under significant pressure to reduce costs and improve patient outcomes.
-This pressure can lead to high levels of stress for employees, which can impact their engagement and satisfaction levels.
+Additionally, the healthcare industry faces significant pressure to reduce costs and improve patient outcomes, leading to high stress levels for employees, impacting their engagement and satisfaction.

-Another challenge that healthcare organizations face is employee retention.
-However, by addressing these challenges and reducing friction between employees and new technologies, healthcare organizations can improve employee engagement, satisfaction levels, and retention rates.
+Another challenge is employee retention.
+By addressing these challenges and reducing friction between employees and new technologies, healthcare organizations can improve engagement, satisfaction, and retention rates.

 Lack of employee tech proficiency

-Hospitals and clinics are increasingly relying on digital tools to improve patient care and streamline operations.
-However, this shift has created a new challenge for healthcare organizations: ensuring that their employees have the digital dexterity needed to thrive in this new landscape.
+Hospitals and clinics increasingly rely on digital tools to improve patient care and streamline operations.
+However, this shift has created a new challenge: ensuring employees have the digital dexterity needed to thrive in this new landscape.

 WalkMe’s State of Digital Adoption Report 2022 found that 55% of enterprises say employees lack the necessary digital dexterity to use applications effectively.
-This lack of proficiency is costing enterprises a minimum total cost of $21 million in large enterprises.
+This lack of proficiency costs enterprises a minimum total of $21 million in large enterprises.

 Shift in payer models

-In the past, most healthcare services were provided by fee-for-service providers, and patients were typically responsible for paying the full cost of their care.
-However, this model is changing, and we are seeing a shift towards value-based care.
+In the past, most healthcare services were provided by fee-for-service providers, with patients typically responsible for paying the full cost of their care.
+However, this model is changing as we shift towards value-based care.

-Under this model, providers are reimbursed based on the quality of care they provide, rather than the number of services they render.
-This is a major change, and it is having a profound impact on the way that healthcare is delivered.
+Under this model, providers are reimbursed based on the quality of care they provide, rather than the number of services rendered.
+This major change profoundly impacts healthcare delivery.

-As we move towards a value-based system, it is important to ensure that providers have the tools and resources they need to succeed.
-This will require a digital transformation of the healthcare industry as a whole.
+As we move towards a value-based system, it’s crucial to ensure providers have the tools and resources they need to succeed.
+This requires a digital transformation of the healthcare industry as a whole.

 The benefits of digital transformation for patients, providers, and payers

-By digitizing medical records and improving communication channels, patients, providers, and payers can all benefit from increased efficiency and better quality of care.
+By digitizing medical records and improving communication channels, patients, providers, and payers benefit from increased efficiency and better quality of care.
 Let’s break it down.

 Benefits for patients